-Shan is a donee under a registered LPA for personal welfare and property & affairs matters.
-The donor is her mother, Susie, who has slipped into a coma after a stroke.
+Shan is a Donee under a registered LPA for personal welfare and property & affairs matters.
+The Donor is her mother, Susie, who has slipped into a coma after a stroke.
 The doctors have conducted a formal assessment of mental capacity on Susie and concluded that she currently lacks capacity to make any decisions because she is in a coma.
 They have told Shan that Susie is unlikely to recover from the coma in the near future and have recommended that Susie be transferred to a nursing home.
-Shan can use her authority as a donee to transfer her mother to a nursing home and pay for the fees from Susie's property.
+Shan can use her authority as a Donee to transfer her mother to a nursing home and pay for the fees from Susie's property.
 Before her stroke, Susie was a very devout Buddhist.
-In particular, she did not eat meat and expressed her preference for a Buddhist nursing
+In particular, she did not eat meat and expressed her preference for a Buddhist nursing home.

-Shan must respect her mother's beliefs and choose an appropriate nursing home
+Shan must respect her mother's beliefs and choose an appropriate nursing home for her.

-Any other factors the person would likely have considered, if he had capacity to do so.
+6.5.4 Any other factors the person would likely have considered, if he had capacity to do so.